OpenEIT/OpenEIT/README.md

 # EIT_Dashboard

-Electrical Impedance Tomography is a new way to image conductivity changes inside any mostly liquid medium - such as the human body.
-It's attractive as it doesn't use ionizing radiation like the X-rays used in a CATSCAN, and could be relatively cheap to mass produce.
+Electrical Impedance Tomography is a way to image conductivity changes inside any mostly liquid medium - such as the human body.
+It doesn't use ionizing radiation like the X-rays used in a CATSCAN, and could be relatively cheap to mass produce.

 This project is an example of a working system from PCB to firmware to reconstruction algorithm.
 Further work could certainly improve the resolution, but for now we have functionality in all sub sections.